dzstevens/CIS-510/README.md

       -v VARS [VARS ...], --vars VARS [VARS ...]
                             The list of variables for variable eliminationor MAP inference
+      -T THRESHOLD, --threshold THRESHOLD
+                            The threshold value for loopy belief propegation -i ITERATIONS, --iterations ITERATIONS
-      -t, --time            Set this to get timing stats at runtinme
+                            The number of iterations for loopy belief propegation -t, --time            Set this to get timing stats at runtinme